• Share this on:

 Packaging and the Packaging Waste Directive

 In November 2022, the European Commission made a proposal for a revision of EU legislation on Packaging and Packaging Waste.
-The current directive will be changed to a regulation and set new targets for packaging collection, packaging recycling and packaging waste reduction.
 The main aim of the directive is that all packaging in the EU 'is reusable or recyclable in an economically viable way by 2030'.
 This is a practical implication for suppliers from non-European countries, as this aim includes all packaging that enters the EU.

-Another proposal for a revision relates to the rules on food contact materials.
-A revised regulation is currently scheduled for Q2 2023.
-New rules are set to improve food safety, ensure citizens' health and reduce the environmental footprint of the sector.
+Another proposed revision relates to the rules on food contact materials.
+New rules are set to improve food safety and reduce the sector’s environmental footprint.

 Sustainable use of pesticides